-- NO ANTIBIOTICS: Pets can NOT be transported on medications such as Cephalexin, Doxycycline, Albon, Baytril, etc. PETS MAY NOT BE TRANSPORTED IF THEY HAVE an Upper-Respiratory Infection, Kennel Cough, Coccidia, Giardia, Ringworm WHICH IS A HUGE PROBLEM IN TRANSPORT FELINES - ANY CATS MISSING PATCHES OF HAIR, CIRCULAR LESIONS SCALY APPEARANC -WE HIGHLY RECOMMEND YOU HAVE SENDING SHELTERS VET/S SCAN WITH A WOODS LAMP PRIOR TO SENDING, Sarcoptic OR Demodectic Mange or any other contagious conditions.
-We do NOT accept pets with chronic or minor medical conditions (thyroid medicine, glaucoma, anxiety or seizures, etc.) Heartworm and Flea/Tick Prevention is okay - Out of the shelter for a minimum of 14 DAYS: IDEALLY ANY ANIMAL BEING TRANSPORTED SHOULD BE AWAY from the shelter/pound/animal control for A MINIMUM OF 10-14 DAYS prior to transport.
+- NO ANTIBIOTICS: Pets can NOT be transported on medications such as Cephalexin, Doxycycline, Albon, Baytril, etc. PETS MAY NOT BE TRANSPORTED IF THEY HAVE an Upper-Respiratory Infection, Kennel Cough, Coccidia, Giardia, - Ringworm IS A HUGE PROBLEM IN TRANSPORT FELINES ANY CATS MISSING PATCHES OF HAIR, CIRCULAR LESIONS SCALY APPEARANCE please have your VET/S SCAN WITH A WOODS LAMP if the lesions glow PLS DO NOT SEND THESE FELINES TO OUR SHELTER, Sarcoptic OR Demodectic Mange or any other contagious conditions.
+We do NOT accept pets with chronic or minor medical conditions (thyroid medicine, glaucoma, anxiety or seizures, etc.) Heartworm and Flea/Tick Prevention is okay

+- Out of the shelter for a minimum of 14 DAYS: IDEALLY ANY ANIMAL BEING TRANSPORTED SHOULD BE AWAY from the shelter/pound/animal control for A MINIMUM OF 10-14 DAYS prior to transport.
 Ideally the pets should have been kept in a foster home, Veterinarians' office, isolation, or boarding facility.
 This requirement is in place to help prevent the widespread risk of communicable diseases that can be seen in a shelter environment.
 Please respect this requirement as we take everyone on their word that the 10-14 day quarantine has been followed - SPAYED / NEUTERED: ANIMALS DO NOT NEED to be spayed or neutered.
-WE prefer to do the surgery here in our onsite clinic.
+WE prefer to do the surgery here in our on-site clinic.
 This will save your organization time, money and resources and the pets will have less problems/complications//stress if they wait to be s/n HERE AT OUR SHELTER.
-We have maintained a 100% compliance on s/n since 1999.
-We have our OWN on-site vet clinic that specifically cares for our shelter animals.. - AGE APPROPRIATE: FEDERAL LAW STATES ALL\Animals must be AT LEAST 8 WEEKS OLD to travel.
-However, we prefer to make sure they've had their 3 vaccines PRIOR to transport regardless of age.

-- FECAL TESTED: all animals should be de-wormed PRIOR to transport multiple times and treated PREVENTATIVELY for giardia and coccidian using either Panacur or Marquis paste (Ponazuril) we are happy to share the dilution and dosing with you should you need. - UP TO DATE on vaccinations: A COPY OF ALL MEDICAL RECORDS need to accompany the animals on transport (preferably taped to their transport kennels so they don't get mixed up)
+We have maintained a100% compliance on s/n since 1999.
+We have our OWN on-site vet clinic that specifically cares for our shelter animals.
+You can learn more about our shelters on-site clinic at www.sterlingshelterclinic.org - AGE APPROPRIATE: FEDERAL LAW STATES ALL Animals must be AT LEAST 8 WEEKS OLD to travel we prefer they are at least 10-12 weeks or however old they are after their 3 vaccines PRIOR to transport regardless of age. - FECAL TESTED: all animals should be de-wormed PRIOR to transport multiple times and treated PREVENTATIVELY for giardia and coccidia using Panacur and Marquis paste (Ponazuril) we are happy to share the dilution and dosing with you should you need. - UP TO DATE on vaccinations: A COPY OF ALL MEDICAL RECORDS need to accompany the animals on transport (either taped to their transport kennels so they don't get mixed up or kept in a separate folder)